Debbie Melgarejo · Creative director · Brand, agency + nonprofit · Manila / remote

 The result

-Shifted toward participation.
-Everyday routines, shared experiences, and long-term connection over single transactions.
+I shifted the brand toward participation — everyday routines, shared experiences, and long-term connection over single transactions.
 When people feel recognized, loyalty follows.

 From product to community.